free-pixel/PixelClockApp/README.md

 After completing 4 Pomodoros, PixelClock will automatically trigger a long break, allowing you to relax and recharge.

+**If you find this project helpful, please ⭐ Star it.
+Your support is very important to us!**

 **Key Features:**

 - **Custom Time Settings**: Adjust work time, short break time, and long break time according to your needs.